 The Egyptians referred to God as “the Word”:

 This passage comes from the Book of the Dead which is the oldest text in the world.
 Thousands of years later, this verse would reappear in the King James Bible:

 and the Word was God.

-What word were they referring to?
-Well, this Greek “logos” referred to the law of all generation in the universe.
-Today we refer to it simply as OHM: the mantra, the creation vibration.
+Today, eastern religions simply call it OHM: the mantra, the creation vibration.
 It is just as alive today as it was in the time of the ancient Egyptians (who called it AMUN).
 AUM is the pranavah, or the primeval first mantra that Christians called AMEN.
 It is the call which rings out when the world is active.
 It is the ancient sound by which we live.
 The universe therefore consists of glorious trembling tones, of a wonderful vibration.

 So mantras are tools of power and they are formidable and ancient.
 The word “mantra” is derived from two Sanskrit words: the first is “manas” or “mind” and the second is “trai” meaning “to free from.”
 Therefore the word mantra in its most literal sense means to free from the mind.
 Mantras are consequently used to free us from the vagaries of the intellect and expand our awareness.

 As a musician then, God resides within the chakra system.
 He has seven names, and each one serves a different purpose.
 As we sound each note, our consciousness deepens, expands and eventually dips into the essence of cosmic existence.
 On its journey our awareness comes to understand much about the vibration of things—each of us is no more hu-man than when we recite the real Lord’s Prayer:

 Our Father, who art in heaven,